bitcoinbrisbane/BitPoker/README.md

 ### Process
 1. Alice and Bob create a 2 of 2 address
 2. Alice creates a deposit transaction
-2. Bob creates a deposit transaction
+3. Bob creates a deposit transaction
+4. Alice creates a refund transaction but does not broadcast
+5. Bob creates a refund transaction but does not broadcast

 *2 of 2 Redeem Script and Address for Alice and Bob
 ```